 Additionally, consider the visibility factor for the readers.
 In this case, it means that you need to be able to read the signs from a distance.
 Plus, not everyone will stop to read a poster.
 The larger the font is, the better someone can read it.
 The smaller it is, the more difficult reading the poster will be.

-Good color usage is important because it helps to attract attention.
-One popular way that people like to use colors for posters is by choosing the most contrasting colors.
+Good colour usage is important because it helps to attract attention.
+One popular way that people like to use colours for posters is by choosing the most contrasting colours.
 This can make the poster interesting but, it doesn’t always make sense.
-To avoid confusion, you should have a color concept or scheme in place.
+To avoid confusion, you should have a colour concept or scheme in place.

 4. Improper Use of Images